Andrudewt/Computing-deforestation-square-in-satellite-images-using-computer-vision-and-machine-learning/README.md

 <p align="left">
 To achieve this goal, the following tasks were set: <br />
-   • Search for areas with deforested plots <br />
+   • Search for deforestated areas <br />
-   • Save images of the plots with the appropriate scale <br />
+   • Save the images keeping particular map scale <br />
    • Select a training image <br />
-   • Perform clustering of objects in it to create an array of annotations <br />
+   • Perform clustering of objects to create an array of labels <br />
-   • Pass the image and annotation array data for training the classification model <br />
+   • Train a classification model with the training image and label array <br />
-   • Evaluate the quality and time of the classifier's operation <br />
+   • Evaluate the quality and time of the classifier <br />
-   • Process the entire dataset and obtain data on the area <br />
+   • Process the entire datas set to compute deforestated areas square <br />
 </p>

 The subject of research is satellite images of forest areas obtained from the cartographic service Yandex Maps by taking a screenshots.
 All images contain the target object representes as sections of cleared forest.